 The cultural precinct

 Area of Worcester Boulevard between Cathedral Square and the Canterbury Museum, designated a ‘cultural precinct’ in the early 2000s.
 The Gothic grey-stone buildings formerly occupied by the university became a flourishing arts centre.
-There was severe damage to the buildings in the February 2011 earthquake, but a major restoration project was expected to bring the return of arts activity.
+There was severe damage to the buildings in the February 2011 earthquake, but a major restoration project heralded the return of arts activity.
 The Christchurch City Art Gallery on the corner of Worcester Boulevard and Montreal Street functioned as the civil defence headquarters in the February 2011 earthquake.
 However, the building suffered damage to its foundations and the gallery closed.
-It was expected to re-open in 2015.
+It reopened in December 2015.

 Public park with playing fields and deciduous trees, named after the English estate of Lord Lyttelton, a Canterbury Association leader.
 The park is divided by roads into three sections – Little Hagley (a woodland), and North and South Hagley.
 In South Hagley, one of the country’s oldest sporting buildings, an 1860s pavilion, stands by the cricket oval, which has been developed for international matches following the loss of Jade Stadium.
 In 1906–7 much of North Hagley Park was used for the New Zealand International Exhibition.
 In the 1960s a plan to build a motorway across North Hagley Park was bitterly opposed, and finally quashed.